RashtyShahar/Finding-MRI-Data/README.md

 # Finding-MRI-Data
-## Locates on disk all MRI scans of a specific body part , based on DICOM tags and copies them to a given directory .
+## Locates on disk all MRI scans of a specific body part , based on DICOM tags and copy them to a given directory .